 Creating the Decompression Zone

-The “decompression zone” is the first area or space where your prospective customer enter when they step into your store.
+The “decompression zone” is the first area or space your prospective customers enter when they enter your store.

 The first five to fifteen feet of the space in your store is considered to be the “decompression zone” or the threshold area.

 It also depends upon the size of your store as well.
-It is basically the first time when customer experiences the overall vibe of your store.
+It is basically the first time a customer experiences your store’s overall vibe.

-Here, the prospective buyer can make their judgements about your store or the first impression.
+Here, the prospective buyer can judge your store or the first impression.

-This is your chance to create the first impression on your prospective customer to make them involves and invested in your store.
+This is your chance to create the first impression on your prospective customer to make them involved and invested in your store.

 Having Proper Spacing In Your Store

-With proper spacing and minimalistic approach, your store becomes more inviting to the customers.
+With proper spacing and a minimalistic approach, your store becomes more inviting to the customers.

-Consumer Behaviours expert Paco Underhill states a common behaviour coined as “butt-brush effect” in the customers, especially women.
+Consumer Behaviours expert Paco Underhill states a common behavior coined as the “butt-brush effect” in customers, especially women.

-It discovers the fact that customers avoid the stores where they might get brushed with another customer.
+It discovers the fact that customers avoid stores where they might get brushed by another customer.

-This is so powerful that it can prevent customer to enter in the stores or aisles even if they are quite interested in the product.
+This is so powerful that it can prevent customers from entering the stores or aisles even if they are quite interested in the product.

-Customer just don’t like to get bupmed with people even at the entrance of the store.
+Customers just don’t like to get bumped by people, even at the store entrance.

 Designing A Shopper’s Walk Path

-There are many advantages in creating a walk path for the shoppers :
+There are many advantages to creating a walking path for shoppers :